Ad

 3. Elastic offers Elastic Cloud, a managed service for their open source search and analytics engine.

-This model is particularly effective for complex software that requires significant setup and maintenance, such as databases, content management systems, and development tools.
-It allows companies to leverage their expertise in running and scaling their own software, providing value that goes beyond the code itself.
+Particularly effective for complex software requiring significant setup and maintenance—databases, CMS, and dev tools.
+Companies leverage their expertise in running and scaling software, providing value beyond the code itself.

 3. Paid Support and Courses: Monetizing Expertise

-Another significant revenue stream for open source companies is providing paid support and educational services.
-This model recognizes that while the software may be free, the expertise required to use it effectively is valuable.
+Another significant revenue stream: paid support and educational services.
+The software may be free, but expertise to use it effectively is valuable.

 How It Works: